Hani Hanjour: 2001

-Hanjour came back to San Diego in December 2000, frequently visiting Abdussattar Shaikh's house, which was shared with Nawaf al-Hazmi and Khalid Almihdhar.
+Hanjour came back to San Diego in December 2000, frequently visiting Abdussattar Shaikh's house, which was shared with Nawaf al-Hazmi and Khalid al-Mihdhar.
 During this time Hanjour may have visited the San Diego Zoo in February, as a security guard recalls having to page his name to reclaim a lost briefcase containing cash and Arabic documents and later recognized his photograph.
 Shortly afterwards, the three hijackers moved out of Shaikh's house to Falls Church, Virginia.

 The ELS Language Center at Oakland University said Hanjour reached a level of proficiency sufficient to "survive very well in the English language".
 However, in January 2001, Arizona JetTech flight school managers reported him to the FAA at least five times because his English was inadequate for the commercial pilot certificate he had already obtained.
 It took him five hours to complete an oral exam meant to last just two hours, said Peggy Chevrette.
 Hanjour failed UA English classes with a 0.26 GPA and a JetTech manager said "He could not fly at all."
 The certificate was a requirement for him to join the Saudi Arabian pilot's academy.
 His FAA certificate had become invalid late in 1999 when he failed to take a mandatory medical examination.
 In February, Hanjour began advanced simulator training in Mesa, Arizona.

-He and Hazmi moved out of Mesa at the end of March, and they were in Falls Church, Virginia, by April 4.
+He and al-Hazmi moved out of Mesa at the end of March, and they were in Falls Church, Virginia, by 4 April.
 Falls Church was the location of the Dar al-Hijrah mosque in the Washington, D.C., metropolitan area.
-Anwar Al-Awlaki was the recently appointed new Imam whom Hazmi had met with in San Diego.
+Anwar Al-Awlaki was the recently appointed new Imam whom al-Hazmi had met with in San Diego.

-At the mosque, Hanjour and Hazmi soon met Eyad Alrababah, a Jordanian who later pleaded guilty to document fraud and was deported.
+At the mosque, Hanjour and al-Hazmi soon met Eyad Alrababah, a Jordanian who later pleaded guilty to document fraud and was deported.
 They had told him that they were looking for an apartment to rent, and he found a friend who rented them an apartment in Alexandria where they stayed.
-On April 4, 2001, Hanjour asked to forward his utility deposits to 3159 Row Street, Falls Church, Virginia, which was the same address as the mosque.
+On 4 April 2001, Hanjour asked to forward his utility deposits to 3159 Row Street, Falls Church, Virginia, which was the same address as the mosque.